HazmanNaim/IBM-Data-Science-Professional-Certificate/09.Machine Learning with Python/Note/Note.md

 In conclusion, multiple linear regression is a powerful tool for predicting continuous variables and understanding the relationships between multiple independent variables and a dependent variable.
 It allows us to gain valuable insights and make accurate predictions in various real-world scenarios.

-Week 3 : Classification
+# Week 3 : Classification
 K-Nearest Neighbours
-3.1 Introduction to Classificiation
+## 3.1 Introduction to Classificiation
-# Comprehensive Notes on Classification in Machine Learning

 **Introduction to Classification:**
 - Classification is a supervised learning approach used to categorize or classify unknown items into discrete classes.